Malcolm X at Sidi Gaber (short story)

 “How about this line, ‘A man who stands for nothing will stand for anything.’”

 “I’m glad you brought that one up,” said Malcolm, “let me reword that for this occasion.
 ‘A man who stands for everything will achieve nothing!
 We pick our battles.
 The pen, pulpit, and pistol are different paths towards justice.
 Not every cause has to be theatrical.”
-He paused again, “It’s like you’re making a concerted effort to misunderstand me, Mr. Mahfouz.
+He looked to the ground before looking up again.
+“It’s like you’re making a concerted effort to misunderstand me, Mr. Mahfouz.
 From what I gathered this morning from a heated exchange between my colleagues, you are a man who is misunderstood across Egypt.”

 “Certain minds cannot distinguish between fiction and reality.
 Allegories are a struggle for the man who treats life literally.
 One unacceptable book is enough to condemn all your works, let alone condemn you in perpetuity.”
-Mahfouz paused, “I sometimes wish justice could be clearer, just a little bit closer to perfect.
+Mahfouz took a deep puff of his cigarette, “I sometimes wish justice could be clearer, just a little bit closer to perfect.
 But if that were so, then the world would not need artists, novelists, and preachers.”

 “Leave the perfection to the afterlife and let’s sort out the mess on this earth while we are still breathing,” said Malcolm.